Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 Like Brave, Mojeek is a search engine with its own search index.

-It also has a predominantly male user base.
-Almost three-quarters (72%) are male.
-This is worth taking note of as most of the other search engines on this list have a more even split between male and female users.
+It also has predominantly male users.
+More than three-quarters (77%) are male.
+Most of the other search engines on this list have a more even split between male and female users.

 10. Gibiru